bendalab/plottools/README.md

 Each module can be imported separately.
 No other functionality of the plottools is then installed or executed.
-The only exception is the `styles` module that imports all the other modules.
+The only exception is the `params` module that imports all the other modules.
 For example, if you are only interested in the functions the `ticks` module provides, then you can do
 ```py